• Skip to primary navigation

 A cutlet can be a thin slice of meat, fish, ribs, chicken breast, mashed vegetables, breaded, and then deep-fried.
 You will often find mention of cutlet recipes in French and British Cookbooks.

-With the Europeans, the kotlet came to India and became our favorite teatime snack cutlet.
+With the Europeans, the kotlet came to India and became our favourite teatime snack cutlet.
 Today we have a variety of cutlet recipes in Indian Cuisine.
-From railway cutlet, Bengali chop, paneer cutlet, to vegetable cutlet, we have cutlet recipes to cater to every food lover.
+From railway cutlets, Bengali chop, paneer cutlets, to vegetable cutlets, we have cutlet recipes to cater to every food lover.

 My Tried & True Tips

 The best part about these vegetable cutlets is they can be customized.
-Feel free to pick your favorite vegetables to make these cutlets.
+Feel free to pick your favourite vegetables to make these cutlets.

 Make sure vegetables are not wet or moist else the cutlet mixture will become water clogged.